General Relativistic Evolution Equations for Density Perturbations in Closed, Flat and Open FLRW Universes: Preliminaries

 \subsection{Choosing a System of Reference}

-In order to derive the evolution equations a suitable system of reference must be chosen.
-Due to the general covariance of the Einstein equations and conservation laws, the General Theory of Relativity is invariant under a general coordinate transformation $x^\mu\mapsto \bar{x}^\mu(x^\nu)$, implying that there are no preferred coordinate systems (Weinberg~\cite{weinberg-2008}, Appendix~B).
-In particular, the linearized Einstein equations and conservation laws are invariant under a general linear coordinate transformation (i.e., a gauge transformation)
+In order to derive evolution equations for $\varepsilon_\een^\true$ and $n_\een^\true$ a suitable system of reference must be chosen.
+Due to the general covariance of the Einstein equations and conservation laws, the General Theory of Relativity is invariant under a general coordinate transformation $x^\mu\rightarrow x^{\prime\mu}(x^\nu)$, implying that there are no preferred coordinate systems (see \cite{weinberg-2008}, Appendix~B).
+In particular, the linearized Einstein equations and conservation laws are invariant under a general linear coordinate transformation, i.e., a gauge transformation

-where $\xi^\mu(t,\bm{x})$ are four arbitrary, first-order (infinitesimal) functions of time, $x^0=ct$, and space, $\bm{x}=(x^1,x^2,x^3)$, coordinates, the so-called gauge functions.
-Since there are no preferred systems of reference and since the solutions of the evolution equations (\ref{subeq:final}) are invariant under the infinitesimal coordinate transformation (\ref{func}), i.e., are gauge-invariant, one may use \emph{any} coordinate system to derive the evolution equations.
+where $\xi^\mu(t,\boldsymbol{x})$ are four arbitrary infinitesimal functions of time, $x^0=ct$, and space, $\boldsymbol{x}=(x^1,x^2,x^3)$, coordinates, the so-called gauge functions.
+Since there are no preferred systems of reference and since the solutions $\varepsilon_\een^\true$ and $n_\een^\true$ of the evolution equations are invariant under the infinitesimal coordinate transformation~(\ref{func}), i.e., are gauge-invariant, one may use \emph{any} coordinate system to derive the evolution equations.

 A suitable system of reference can be chosen by the following two considerations.

-Firstly, in order to put an accurate interpretation on the gauge-invariant quantities (\ref{subeq:gi-quant}) one needs the non-relativistic limit.
+Firstly, in order to unambiguously identify the gauge-invariant quantities $\varepsilon^{\text{gi}}_\een$ and $n^{\text{gi}}_\een$ found in Section~\ref{sec:unique} as the real density perturbations $\varepsilon^\true_\een$ and $n^\true_\een$, one needs the non-relativistic limit.
 In the Newtonian Theory of Gravity space and time are strictly separated, implying that in this theory \emph{all} coordinate systems are essentially \emph{synchronous}.
-In view of the non-relativistic limit, it would, therefore, be convenient to use synchronous coordinates~\cite{lifshitz1946,c15,I.12} in the background as well as in the perturbed universe.
-In these coordinates the metric tensor of \textsc{flrw} universes has the form
+In view of the non-relativistic limit it is, therefore, convenient to use synchronous coordinates \citep{lifshitz1946,c15,I.12} in the background as well as in the perturbed universe.
+In these coordinates the metric tensor $g_{\mu\nu}(t,\boldsymbol{x})$ of \textsc{flrw} universes has the form